jsorg71/renogy_x10/readme.txt

-application to monitor renogy registers and control x10 modules based voltage
+application to monitor renogy registers and control x10 modules based on voltage

+packages required
+libmodbus-dev